-The student receives 37.5 hours of instruction to earn the 3 semester credits which requires 75 hours of work beyond the lecture time.
-The student's academic records are housed on campus for a minimum of five years and are maintained for fifty years.
-Student records can be requested during normal business hours Monday - Friday 8:00 to 4:30 except during major holidays.
+Undergraduate students receive 37 1⁄2 hours of instruction to earn the 3 semester credits.
+SUM's Bachelor of Arts in Biblical Studies degree requires 75 hours of work beyond the lecture time, in hands-on experiential ministry, in order to better equip the ministerial leader.

+The student's academic records are housed on campus for a minimum of five years and are maintained permanently.
+Student records can be requested during normal business hours Monday - Friday 8:00 am to 4:30 pm PST, except during major holidays.